TikitaTolley/TikitaTolley/README.md

 As co-founder of [Daeda Technologies LTD](https://daeda.tech), I create tools that help businesses thrive in the digital landscape of HubSpot & Shopify.

-## 🌟 Featured Project: Daeda Wishlist (Coming Soon!)
+## 🌟 Featured Project: Daeda Wishlist
-**Daeda Wishlist** is launching soon on the Shopify App Store!
-This upcoming app will give Shopify store owners a user-friendly way for customers to save their favorite products.
+[**Daeda Wishlist**](https://apps.shopify.com/daeda-wishlist) is launching soon on the Shopify App Store!
+This app will give Shopify store owners a user-friendly way for customers to save their favorite products.
 Stay tuned for a simple solution to enhance engagement and keep customers coming back.

 **Tech Stack:** React, TypeScript, Node.js, Shopify API, Liquid, Remix, Liquid.js